 Knowing what’s bothering your child can help you directly address the issue, but what if you can’t get her to explain herself?
 Sometimes you can’t always get a clear answer, so you might have to do a bit of sleuthing to see what could be keeping her up at night.

 Start by asking yourself what big changes she could be going through, like ending preschool for the summer or moving to a new home.
 Then, think about the developmental changes she might be experiencing.
 Adding a nightlight can address fears of the dark while taking it out ensures no scary shadows.

 No matter what, don’t discount her feelings as petty, even if you know there’s nothing to be worried or scared about.
 These are her feelings, as real to her as yours are to you.
 She’d rather feel heard and understood, not belittled or brushed aside.

 3. Make your child’s room a safe space to be

-Do you oblige your child and sleep on the floor next to her bed?
+Do you oblige your child and sleep on the floor next to her bed when she has trouble sleeping?
 Or do you let her come into yours every night when she wakes up at two in the morning?
 This could be sending the wrong message about sleeping alone in her room.

 After all, the more you allow these habits, the more you confirm that she shouldn’t sleep in her room, especially alone.